 If you let your pets onto the bed or couch, you're going to have to keep those areas clean too.
 Target the areas where your animal stays regularly and make sure they're vacuumed and free of pet hair and dander.

-So we might be biased here, but changing your air filters consistently (especially if you have more than one pet) is an effective way to help deal with pet smells.
+So not to be biased here, but changing your air filters consistently (especially if you have more than one pet) is a highly effective way to help deal with pet smells.
 If you have allergies or guests who may be allergic to your animals, it's also just the considerate thing to do in the long term.